 The HTTPS Requirement

 .dev domains only work over HTTPS.
 Browsers block HTTP connections entirely.
-This happens because .dev is on the HSTS preload list - a browser-level security feature.
+This happens because .dev is on the HSTS preload list, a browser-level security feature that Chrome, Firefox, and Safari all enforce.

 The requirement filters out people who can't configure basic SSL.
-This keeps the .dev namespace technically competent and professional.
+Data from W3Techs shows that over 85% of all websites now use HTTPS[4], making the .dev HTTPS requirement less of a barrier than it was at launch.
+The requirement keeps the .dev namespace technically competent and professional.

 How .dev Compares